MSH63ack/msh.github.io/index.md

 # _8 Ways to Become a Better Coder_

-:computer:
-It’s time to get serious about improving your programming skills.
-Let’s do it!
+It’s time to get serious about improving your programming skills. _Let’s do it!_

 That’s an easy career improvement goal to give oneself, but “become a kick-ass programmer” is not a simple goal.
 For one thing, saying, “I want to get better” assumes that you recognize what “better” looks like.
 Plus, too many people aim for improvement without any sense of how to get there.

-So let me share eight actionable guidelines that can act as a flowchart to improving your programming skills.
+So let me share eight _actionable_ guidelines that can act as a flowchart to improving your programming skills.
 These tidbits of wisdom are gathered from 35 years in the computer industry, many of which were spent as a lowly grasshopper at the feet of some of the people who defined and documented it.

 ```markdown
 #include <iostream>